 Summers at the fort are hot, with daytime highs of 94°F and nighttime lows of 58°F in July.
 Winters are cold with occasional snow.
 Fort Churchill is out in the middle of nowhere, but if you have the time, it’s defiantly worth the drive.

-Plan on spending a full day if you are visiting from the Reno – Carson City area of Nevada.
+Plan on spending a full day if you are coming from the Reno – Carson City area of Nevada.

 Fort Churchill State Historic Park 1000 Highway 95 Silver Springs, Nevada.
 An entrance fee is charged to enter the park, with additional fees for camping.
 Current fees are posted at the park entrance.